Operating in Australia & Canada

 Professional Memberships

 In Canada, I am a Registered Clinical Social Worker through the BC College of Social Workers #14463.
-Alberta Registration #18407
+Ontario #853087

-In Australia, I am an Accredited Mental Health Social Worker (AMHSW) with the Australian Association of Social Workers.
+In Australia, I am a Accredited Mental Health Social Worker (AMHSW) with the Australian Association of Social Workers. #490252